Celia-Rai/Online-Normal-Calculator/README.md

-#  create Normal-Calculator using html,CSS and JavaScript..
+#  Create Normal-Calculator using html,CSS and JavaScript..